um-computacion-tm/scrabble-2023-Gaston-Irusta/*Changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 ## [Unreleased]
+## [1.0.0] - 2023-11-08
+## Added
+# I've added tests for the main file.
+I moved some mothods from the main to the scrabble file, and tested them.
+I fixed problems with the
+# codeclimate, like cognitive level and some code lines copyed.
+The game has a 92% of succesfull coverage report, and it's finished.

 ## [0.2.8] - 2023-11-07
 ## Added
 # I have so much problems with the patch, just one test runs.
 I fixed some cognitive problems.